manuelbomi/RFID-IIoT-Pipeline------Enterprise-Grade-IoT-Streaming-Platform-with-Kafka-PostgreSQL--and-Docker/README.md

   * Future-proof architecture that adapts to evolving IoT landscapes

-This isn't just a technical demonstration, it is a production-proven foundation for enterprise IoT transformation that delivers immediate ROI through reduced cloud costs and enhanced operational intelligence.
+This project isn't just a technical demonstration, it is a production-proven foundation for enterprise IoT transformation that delivers immediate ROI through reduced cloud costs and enhanced operational intelligence.

 ---